DiscreteTom/if-maker/documents/README.md

 Though if-maker can help you to build a text-based game, you still have to know:
 - Basic programming with python3(built-in data structure, control flow, function).
-- Basic data format of YAML file(ifd file is based on YAML file).
+- Basic data format of YAML file.
-- Basic data format of XML file(ift file is based on XML file).
+- Basic data format of XML file.

 ## Install